 Annoying and unsightly bumps after receiving dermal fillers

 Dermal fillers are on the rise, but with increasing popularity and people opting for cheaper and often ill-experienced administrators, comes an increase of risks and side-effects like lip filler lumps.
 Beauticians, make-up artists and unskilled nurses who inherently have little or no medical knowledge venturing into medical aesthetics.
 They attend a one day “demonstration” or even watch a few YouTube videos then jump on the band wagon treating unwary and “customers”.

-Here at Castleknock Cosmetic Clinic, we are seeing more and more unfortunate individuals presenting to us with lumpy and irregular lips following a bad lip augmentation elsewhere.
-It’s not unusual for patients to have contour irregularities of the facial skin in the immediate period following dermal filler injections.
-In the vast majority of patients this is usually related to either bruising or swelling and may take a week or so to resolve.
+Here at Castleknock Cosmetic Clinic, we are seeing more and more unfortunate individuals presenting to us with irregular lip filler lumps following a bad lip augmentation by a rogue operator elsewhere.
+It’s not uncommon for patients to have distortion or contour irregularities of their facial skin in the immediate period following dermal filler injections.
+In the vast majority of patients this is usually related to either localised tissue trauma, swelling or bruising and may take a few days to resolve.
 With good injection technique, long term bumps should be rare.
-Lumps and bumps only occur in less than 5% of treatments and should be very small and hardly noticeable when they do occur.
+Lumps and bumps only occur in less than 1% of treatments.

 Unfortunately, in unskilled hands these lumps, bumps and areas of hardness may be related to uneven injection of the dermal filler or superficial injection of a filler intended for deeper application.
 Although hardness can happen with any filler, more commonly they are caused by too much of the filler being injected at one point in the skin.
 Hyaluronic acid dermal fillers tend to absorb water which can accentuate the problem, specially in the lips where they’re noticed as lentil sized beads.